Welcome to our gallery featuring the elegant modern Knightsbridge project, a home designed by Taylor Howes Designs.

 The open plan and shoji doors allow for a highly interactive space, incorporating the study into the main reception area or completely closing it off as a discrete room.

-Exquisite Carrera marble is seen within both the master bathroom and the kitchen, adding a rich sense of weight and texture.
-The master bathroom also houses a halo lit mirror for both visual appeal and high functionality.
+Exquisite Carrera marble is seen within both the primary bathroom and the kitchen, adding a rich sense of weight and texture.
+The primary bathroom also houses a halo lit mirror for both visual appeal and high functionality.
 The bathroom also features polished Statuario marble above the bath, contrasting with stained timber joinery.

 The restrained but potent luxury of this home has us feeling more than impressed.
 We hope you enjoy the gallery as well!